 Dichlorophene is Toxic to the Brain

 Dichlorophene is a developmental toxicant, meaning it can severely affect unborn children if mothers are exposed.
-Negative health effects can include low birth weight, defects, and psychological problems.
-These problems can be difficult to pinpoint, as negative effects may not immediately surface and only become apparent when the child is older.
+Negative health effects can include low birth weight, defects, and psychological concerns.
+These concerns can be difficult to pinpoint, as negative effects may not immediately surface and only become apparent when the child is older.

 Dichlorophene Exposure Completely Messes Up Your Body